WSMW: Move to adult hits

 The station later added a morning show hosted by Jeff Wicker, voted "best Triad radio personality" for 2007 on GoTriad.com.
 Wicker's co-hosts were "Skip the Prize Guy" & Carmen Brown.
 Currently, weekdays begin with the "Get Up!
-Show," hosted by Sean Sellers, a native of Henderson, NC, who had been a DJ at WDCG, a top 40 station in the Raleigh market, as well as stops in the Virginia Beach and Washington DC markets, Charley, a native of Washington, IN who started her career at WEND in Charlotte NC, and Matty, a native of NH, whose resume includes WHFS in Washington DC.
+Show", hosted by Sean Sellers, a native of Henderson, NC, who had been a DJ at WDCG, a top 40 station in the Raleigh market, as well as stops in the Virginia Beach and Washington DC markets, Charley, a native of Washington, IN who started her career at WEND in Charlotte NC, and Matty, a native of NH, whose resume includes WHFS in Washington DC.
 On several occasions, the "Get Up!
 Show" has started to share the famous and elusive "Secret recipe for million dollar fudge" live on the air, only to have the signal mysteriously overtaken by heavy static or the transmitter shut off.

 The station originally focused on playing music of multiple genres, eras, and styles, from as far back as the 1960s to present.
 In recent times, the station has removed the majority of the newer music and focused mainly on 1970s and 1980s classic hits alongside some 1990s music.
-The station still includes a few songs from the early 2000s.
-They have been the first station locally to play brand new music from The Rolling Stones, Weezer, Sting, Kacey Musgraves and many more, adding to their reputation for unpredictability.
-Several slogans, such as "Random Rules" and "We Play Everything" demonstrate this dedication to a wide variety of music.

 On February 23, 2022, WSMW added The Bet to its HD3 subchannel.